JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

 ---
 {data-content="Bounding Box"}

-Now we have some projected coordinates --- as well as \\(w = \frac{1}{z}\\) for later purposes --- we need to know which pixels to shade.
-The idea is basically to bound the projected triangle in a box (axis-aligned, so in this context, whose sides are parallel to the screen sides).
-So we have to fill in a struct which could look something like:
+Now we have some projected coordinates --- as well as the *weight* \\(w = \frac{1}{z}\\) --- we need to figure out which pixels to shade.
+The idea is to bound the projected triangle in a *bounding box* so as to only check the pixels in that box against the projected triangle.
+So we need this kind of data:

 ```c
 typedef struct BBox {